-If you are aged 19 or under, you can walk into 56 Dean Street or Dean Street Express during our opening times without an appointment.
+If you are aged under 18 years old, you can walk into 56 Dean Street or Dean Street Express during our opening times without an appointment.

 We’re here to help.
 Our services are free, non-judgemental and confidential.